 Create a Microsoft Developer account

-This article walks you through the necessary account creation and registration process to become an approved Microsoft Developer for the Azure Marketplace.
+This article describes how to become an approved Microsoft Developer for Azure Marketplace publishing.

 The address that forms the user name should be on your domain and controlled by your IT team.
 All the publishing related activities should be done through this account.

-Words like "Azure" and "Microsoft" are not supported for Microsoft account registration.
+Words like "Azure" and "Microsoft" aren't supported for Microsoft account registration.
 Avoid using these words to complete the account creation and registration process.

-Important To allow multiple users to access your Dev Center account, we recommend using Azure Active Directory to assign roles to individual users, who can access the account by signing in with their individual Azure AD credentials.
-For more info, see Manage account users.
+To allow multiple users to access your Dev Center account, we recommend using Azure Active Directory to assign roles to individual users.
+They can access the account by signing in with their individual Azure AD credentials.
+For more information, see Manage account users.

 - Limit access to this Microsoft account to the smallest possible number of developers.

-- Add a company phone number that does not require an extension and is accessible to key team members.
+- Add a company phone number that doesn't require an extension and is accessible to key team members.

 - In general, have developers use trusted devices to log in to your company's developer account.
 All key team members should have access to these trusted devices.
 This will reduce the need for security codes to be sent when accessing the account.